SookX/Imagen/README.md

 <div align="center">
   <img src="https://i.ibb.co/TPxfw2J/imagen-favicon-black.png" width="100px"/>
-  <h1>За проекта: </h1>
+  <h1>About the project: </h1>
 </div>

-### Подобно на известни платформи като DALL-E на OpenAI и Midjourney, Imagen дава на потребителите възможност да генерират завладяващи снимки от прост текст. Също така това може да става както и в Web апликацията, така и директно в Python code, чрез използване на безплатния API, който предлага приложението.
+###  Similar to well-known platforms like OpenAI's DALL-E and Midjourney, Imagen gives users the ability to generate compelling images from simple text.
+This can also be done both in the Web application and directly in Python code, by using the free API that the application offers.

 <div align="center">
-  <h1>Технологии: </h1>
+  <h1>Technologies: </h1>
 </div>

 <div>